 Very Important Note!
 The Deferred Action for Childhood Arrivals (DACA) program is currently under federal litigation.
 This program and the status it confers can change at any time as the litigation progresses, and even due to decisions made by the agency and presidential administration.
 This information is only meant as a general overview.

 Avoid scams!
-Do NOT go to a notario or file on your own (please).
+Do NOT go to a notario or file on your own (please!).
 Work only with a licensed attorney.
+We recommend that people do not file immigration applications on their own.

 DACA Basics- Deferred Action for Childhood Arrivals